Hipomenes/hipomenes.github.io/_posts/2018-10-08-masters-of-outlines.md

 [^5]: A malevolent reader of Borges would retort than in fact, the whole
-    of human knowledge, the universe, God and everything that can be named could be organized in the simple two-level alphabetic structure of an infinite dictionary.
+    of human knowledge, the universe, God and everything that can be named could be organized in the simple one-level alphabetic list: an infite dictionary.

 [^tufte]: This claim, however, flies in the face of actual books written and typeset by Edward Tufte, which as a rule distinguish between Parts, Chapters, Sections, Subsections and Paragraphs: 5 levels!
 See for instance Edward R. Tufte.